bujosa/leetcode-rust/README.md

 # leetcode-challenges-in-rust

-This project is for leetcode challenges in rust and add some notes of theory and algorithms.
+This project is for leetcode challenges in Rust and includes notes on theory and algorithms.

 ## Description

-In this project, I will try to solve leetcode challenges in rust.
+In this project, I will attempt to solve LeetCode challenges in Rust.

 ## Directory Structure

-- [Problems](./src/readme.md) - Contains solutions of problems.
+- [Problems](./src/readme.md) - Contains solutions to problems.
 Problems are categorized by difficulty.
-Each problem has a link to the problem on leetcode
+Each problem has a link to the problem on LeetCode.
-- [Theory](./theory/readme.md) - Contains notes of theory and algorithms.
+- [Theory](./theory/readme.md) - Contains notes on theory and algorithms.
 Theory is categorized by category.
-Each category contain a list of problems related to it.
+Each category contains a list of problems related to it.

+## Contribution

+We welcome contributions to this project.
+If you'd like to contribute, please follow the guidelines outlined in our [Contribution Guide](./CONTRIBUTION.md).

 ## References